Workforce Development & Training

 • NCO selection priority is for senior Sergeant First Class, Master Sergeant, and junior Sergeants Major.

-Review Eligibility Requirements
+Eligibility Requirements

 • Valid Secret clearance

-• Undergraduate GPA of at least 2.5
+• Undergraduate GPA of at least 3.0

 • Three (3) years federal government financial management experience and a total of five (5) years government service by application due date.

-• Graduate Fellows who meet the two-year fellowship requirement and have three years journeyman-level experience are also eligible to apply.
+• Note: Graduate Fellows who meet the two-year fellowship requirement and have three years journeyman-level experience are also eligible to apply.

-Gather Required Documents
+Application Packet Required Documents

-• Application for ACTDP Training Opportunity
+• Application for Leader Development Courses

 • Nominee’s Statement of Interest